Joylei/eip-rs/README.md

 client.write_tag(tag, value).await?;
 ```

-To write collections, do like this:
+To write multiple values to an array, do like this:
 ```rust
 let items: Vec<MyType> = ...;
 let value = TagValue {